ddimatos/git-release-workflow/gitpage.md

 ```

 ## Restructured Text
 Now that we everything is up and ready to go, we will need some restructured
 text (*.rst) for Shpinx to read and generate HTML output.
 In the last step,
 the `sphinx-quickstart` created the `source` directory and populated it with
 some minimum requirements such as a `Makefile` and `source/` directory.

-//TODO: Provide a more detail explanation on how to structure RST and share
-//some sample snippets.

 Shpinx created the `source/` directory, add a `modules` directory; this
 directory will be used for the generated reStructuredText when
 `ansible-doc-extractor` reads the Ansible-doc and extracts into *.rst.
 This a
 vary powerful feature, as it reduces the need to maintain docs in two places.
-I highly recommend you invest into documenting the options, examples and
+I highly recommend you invest into documenting the options, examples and return
-return values, this will pay off in the long run.
+values, this will pay off in the long run.

 Make the directory to store the generated `rst` files.
 ```
 mkdir -p docs/source/modules
 ```

 Create an `index.rst`, this will serve as the master document for Sphinx; it
 will create a index.html from this but more importantly it allows you to link
 all your other `*.rst` files together and instruct Sphinx how to interpret
 them.
 ```
 vi docs/source/index.rst
 ```